guillaumebrunerie/guillaumebrunerie.github.io/index.md

 Slides of talks
 ---------------

+* [*Initiality for Martin-Löf type theory*](pdf/initialityHoTTEST.pdf), with Peter Lumsdaine (slides are for my part only), HoTTEST Seminar, September 2020
 * [*A formalization of the initiality conjecture in Agda*](pdf/initiality.pdf), Homotopy Type Theory 2019 Conference, Carnegie Mellon University, Pittsburgh, Pennsylvania, August 2019
 * [*Formalization in Agda (part I only)*](pdf/SummerSchool1.pdf), Homotopy Type Theory 2019 Summer